 - Has to be highly available and scalable

 The following issues should be considered while developing an API gateway

 - Performance & scalability ( Sync I/O vs Async I/O model)

 - Writing maintainable code by using reactive programming

 - Handling partial failure ( Running multiple instances, timeout, circuit breaker, and fallback mechanisms)

 There are a couple of different ways to implement an API gateway

 - API gateway product/service

 - Google Apigee

-API Gateway is one that piece in your architecture that can make your client’s API experience better and more tailored.
-It also enables you to handle some Non Functional Requirements at Gateway level to keep your backend/implementation API clean of clutter.
+API Gateway is one piece in your architecture that can make your client's API experience better and more tailored.
+It also enables you to handle some Functional Requirements at the Gateway level to keep your backend/implementation API clean of clutter.